Family Driven Teaming Model

 Increased self-efficacy is the result when needs are prioritized and natural supports are included into integrated planning.
 The team assists the youth and family in developing the skills and confidence to believe they can successfully manage their challenges and continue to do so after formal services end.

-Family Driven Teaming Courses
+The Origin of Family Driven Teaming

 Scroll to Top